-Fig. 4.
-MacVissta screenshot of gesture in Focus 1.
-Notes added on how gesture correlated with gaze and turn taking.
+Fig. 5.
+MacVissta screenshot of F-formations in Focus 1.
+Notes added on how F-formations correlated with gesture, gaze and turn taking (see the Chen et al paper for details on MacVissta).

 Back to momentary sharing of GPs.
-Thus, at the turn exchange, there was a synchronizing of inhabitance (the nonrepresentational mode of significancation defined by Merleau-Ponty) by F (the next speaker) with G (the current speaker) via their joint F-formation with E the target.
+So, what happened here at the turn exchange was a synchronizing of inhabitance by F (the next speaker) with G (the current speaker) via their joint F-formation with E the target.
 F's hyperphrase (a bundle of multimodal features) encompassed all these features.
-F's GP included the idea of his collaboration with G, their joint clearance with E, and with this he could lock-step their current cognitive states.
+F's GP included the idea of his collaboration with G and with this he could lock-step their current cognitive states.
 F's first GP was in fact a continuation of G's.
 The details appear in how gaze and gesture deployed around the table: